Formula shortage continues to put parents on edge

 "I've been trying to order Nutramigen probably for the last two to three months," Rutman said.
 "It’s not even showing up."

 And that’s the case for larger retailers, too.
-WPTV snapped photos Friday showing empty shelves and signs showing when in stock, quantities per household are limited.
+WFLX snapped photos Friday showing empty shelves and signs showing when in stock, quantities per household are limited.

 "It's been hard.
 Even Publix everywhere, they don't have it," said Kali Scrattish.